Blood and Roses

 Blood and Roses (...Et mourir de plaisir (Le sang et la rose)) is a 1960 erotic horror film directed by Roger Vadim.
 It is based on the novella Carmilla (1872) by Irish writer Sheridan Le Fanu, shifting the book's setting in 19th-century Styria to the film's 20th-century Italy.
+This film was conceived in both French and English-language versions, with the principal actors shooting their scenes in both languages.

 Plot

 Set in the modern day at a European estate, Carmilla is torn emotionally by the engagement of her friend Georgia to her cousin Leopoldo.
 It is hard to tell for whom she has the strongest unrequited emotions.
 During the masquerade ball celebrating the upcoming marriage, a fireworks display accidentally explodes some munitions lost at the site in World War II, disturbing an ancestral catacomb.
 Carmilla wearing the dress of her legendary vampire ancestor wanders into the ruins, where the tomb of the ancestor opens slowly.
 Carmilla returns to Leopoldo's estate as the last guests depart.
 Over the next few days she proceeds to act as though possessed by the spirit of the vampire and a series of vampiric killings terrorize the estate.